Can You Eat Potatoes on the Candida Diet?

 Potatoes aren’t automatically off-limits on a Candida diet, but they aren’t a free-for-all either.

-Because potatoes are rich in starch, many people choose to avoid them during the early stages of a Candida cleanse.
+Because potatoes are rich in starch, many people choose to avoid them during the early stages of a Candida-focused eating plan.
 However, potatoes are also nutrient-dense whole foods that provide fibre, potassium, vitamin C, and resistant starch—particularly when cooked and cooled.

 For some people, potatoes can be successfully reintroduced once symptoms improve and blood sugar is more stable.
 Preparation method, portion size, and individual tolerance often matter more than the potato itself.